 - Integrative Therapeutics Glucosamine Sulfate and Chondroitin.
-1 tablet three times daily taken with Davinci Laboratories Niacinamide, take one 500 mg tablet three times daily.
+1 tablet three times daily, taken with Thorne Research Niacinamide, take one 500 mg tablet three times daily.
 This form of B3 does not produce flushing when taken in large amounts.

 A comprehensive program involves many areas in which action steps can be taken, gradually or all at once.
 Start by following basic nutrition and healthy lifestyle guidelines, with the following modifications:

 - Fish.
 Enjoy a variety of fish especially wild Alaskan salmon, herring, anchovies, oysters and others.
 See Monterey Bay Aquarium's guide to seafood.

 - Pasture-raised lamb, available at Costco and from your local farmer, which is high in omega3's.
 Be sure to eat the fat.
 Animal-based omega-3 fatty acids are crucial because they produce the anti-inflammatory compounds resolvin and protectin.

 - Turmeric.
 Curcuminoids are the major substances that give the spice turmeric its yellow color.
 Curry powder, found extensively in Indian cuisine, is largely made of turmeric and other spices, or turmeric can be added to foods on its own.
 Turmeric has proven anti-inflammatory effects, and its curcumin extract is strongly advised for osteoarthritis sufferers.
 A study published in Arthritis and Rheumatism reported on the benefits of turmeric in an experimental setting.

 - Ginger.
 Chopped ginger makes a delicious addition to your vegetables, meat, or fish.